Textalk/queuemailerl/README.md

 `"from"` is mandatory as is everything in `"error"`.
 Everything else is optional.

-`"body"` in `"mail"` can optionally be a list of parts of the folloming format:
+`"body"` in `"mail"` can optionally be a list of parts of the following format:

 ```JSON
 {"headers": {"content-type": "text/plain",